nickgreenquist/blog/_posts/2024-02-04-two-tower-deep-learning-movie-recommender-system.md

 3. If we are doing a full validation run, we will use our validation Dataset pieces.
 4. [torch.einsum](https://pytorch.org/docs/stable/generated/torch.einsum.html) is how we will do batched dot products of our user and movie embeddings to get the final prediction.
 5. We will gradually decrease our learning rate.
 Hacky, but I didn't want to use some out of the box optimizer to show that this model still works with basic manual steps.
-6. We log our loss for full training and full validation runs.
+6. We record our loss during training and for full validation runs.

 ```python
 for i in range(50_000):